St Helens and Runcorn Gap Railway: Later developments

 Widnes Dock Junction and the flat crossing were causing problems of congestion and the LNWR dealt with this by building a deviation line of just under 1.5 mi to the north of the original west–east line, crossing the line leading north to St Helens by a bridge.
 The deviation line was authorised on 5 July 1865 and opened on 1 November 1869.
 The line was connected to the St Helens and it included a new station for passengers.
 With the opening of the line from Weaver Junction across the Mersey on Runcorn Railway Bridge to Ditton Junction, west of Widnes, the Garston extension became part of the Liverpool-London main line.
 Following the merger of most of Britain's railways into four private companies in 1923, the line from St Helens to Widnes became part of the London, Midland and Scottish Railway (LMS).
 Large quantities of freight were carried on the line and the passenger train from St Helen's to Ditton Junction station was nicknamed the Ditton Dodger.

 Following the end of the Second World War, passenger traffic declined and the service provided by the Ditton Dodger ended on 16 June 1951.
 Freight traffic initially continued to be heavy but it declined during the 1960s.
 In 1969, the line north from Farnworth and Bold station was singled and in 1975 the line south of the station was also singled.
 The line closed to through traffic on 1 November 1981.
 The track has been lifted and some of the southern part of the route is occupied by Watkinson Way, a road providing an easterly bypass for Widnes and connecting the Silver Jubilee Bridge with the M62 motorway.
 The base of the swing bridge which carried the railway over the canal is still present in Spike Island.

 As of 2009, where the line runs near the St Helens Retail Park, the embankment has been reinforced and is said to be for a rail link for visitors from out of town to the new Saints RLFC stadium.
 It is also rumoured that the track on Robins Lane will be relaid to connect through to St Helens Junction.

 Work is close to completion in 2014 to reclaim the section of the railway that ran from Clock Face to Farnworth and Bold as a footpath for walkers and cyclists.
 Drainage and the majority of the new footpath has now been laid for the public and is already accessible.
 The footpath can now be enjoyed as part of the reclaimed Sutton Manor Colliery and Jaume Plensa's Dream monument, winner of Channels 4's 'The Big Art Project'.

 In the Integrated Rail Plan for the North and Midlands, the UK government proposed using the Warrington Bank Quay to Ditton as part of a new connection to Liverpool from High Speed 2.

-Locomotives

-This is not a complete list: